dehahost/HXTerm/README.md

 ![screenshot](https://raw.githubusercontent.com/dehahost/hxterm/master/screenshot.png "screenshot")

 ## simple installation sensation:
-Make sure, you disabled your previous theme.
+Make sure you have disabled your previous theme.
 If you are using default, that's perfect.
 Open your Hyper and type in `hyper i hxterm`, push _[ Enter ]_ and there you go. :*

 ## hardcore installation sensation: